 At the February 2020 meeting, the BPC took up the discussion in a public information gathering session.
 Gary Fish provided historical context: The notification discussion started with a stakeholder process that resulted in a bill for the Legislature and prompted a competing bill that would mandate stricter notification standards.
 The committee on Agriculture, Conservation and Forestry (ACF) supported the stricter bill, resulting in the notification registry that required mapping and sign-up.
 The BPC staff began working on a GIS database and then the new notification law got repealed.

 Pluecker recounted his experience of neighbors spraying malathion and asked if there could be a more comprehensive summary of the rule that was easier to understand.
 The confusion was, in part, prompting communities to ban pesticides and submit more bills to the Legislature, he said.

 Spalding stated that the organization has been participating since the start of notification discussions.
 She emphasized the need for a simple and free way for all citizens and producers to request and receive notification.

-people.
+A discussion ensued about how the Integrated Pest Management (IPM) Council could do more to inform people.
 Patterson noted that the volunteer council met twice a year, and Fish added that outreach would require human and financial resources.
 The BPC did not call for specific rulemaking, instead emphasizing public education and additional reporting on and investigation into violations.